Revisiting the moduli space of semistable G-bundles over elliptic curves

 \begin{thm} Let $L$ and $\vlam_L$ be as in the previous theorem.
 The map

 is an isomorphism. \end{thm}

 \begin{cor} Let $\vlam_G\in\pi_1(G)$ and $L,\vlam_L$ as in Theorem~\ref{T:thmGalois covering}.
 Then we have

 \end{cor} \begin{rem} For a torus $Z$ we have $\cM_{Z}^0\simeq\Pic^0(E)\otimes_\bZ \bX_*(Z)$ and we see therefore that $\cM_G^{\vlam_G}$ can be described in terms of line bundles and a Weyl group. \end{rem} In particular, this theorem recovers Laszlo's result since for $\vlam_G=0$ the Levi $L_0$ is just the maximal torus.
 It also recovers the result of Tu because for $G=\GL_n$ and $\vlam_G\equiv d$ we have that $L=(\GL_{n/m})^{m}$ and $W_{L,G}=\fS_m$, where $m:=\gcd(d,n)$.
 It is not possible to compare directly our description of $\cM_G^{\vlam_G}$ with the one of Schweigert \cite{Schw} or Friedman--Morgan--Witten \cite{FM-I, FMW1} since there's no obvious algebraic relationship between $\cM_{L_{\vlam_G}}^{\vlam_L}$ and $\cM_{G_{\vlam_G}}^0$ (in loc.cit. the relation was made through representations of fundamental groups).
 However, one can check easily that the Weyl group of $G_{\vlam_G}$ is the same as our relative Weyl group $W_{L,G}$ and the maximal torus of $G_{\vlam_G}$ corresponds to the center $Z(L_{\vlam_G})$.
 In the case of $\GL_n$ the \emph{isomorphism} between $\Bun_G^{\vlam_G,\sst}(E)$ and $\Bun_{G_{\vlam_G}}^{0,\sst}$ (and their coarse moduli spaces) is provided by Fourier-Mukai transforms.
 It would be very nice to see if one can extend the Fourier-Mukai transforms to more general reductive groups.
-This is the subject of an ongoing investigation of the author joint with Sam Gunningham and Penghui Li.
+This subject will be discussed elsewhere.